Dobiasd/frugally-deep/README.md

 split a validation set from the training set to optimize the hyperparameters

-Weight initialization strategies
+learn about Weight initialization strategies

-regularization?
-(Weights square sum penalty, dropout, prevent overfitting? not needed for autoencoder?) rule of thumb: 10 times more training examples than parameters
+regularization to prevent overfitting (penalize squared weight sum, dropout. not needed for autoencoder?)

+rule of thumb: 10 times more training examples than parameters

 learning momentum?